 The competition is designed to promote analysis and investment strategy development in private wealth, retirement and endowment/foundation asset management and portfolio construction and risk management.

 Each school will send a team of 3-4 1st-year students to present their investment case analysis and portfolio recommendations to attending judges and recruiters from sponsoring firms.
-Students will have one week to research the case, will make a 10-minute presentation and respond to 10 minutes of questions, and are required to provide a 2-page summary to judges.
+Students will have 10 days to research the case, will make a 10-minute presentation and respond to 10 minutes of questions, and are required to provide a 2-page summary to judges.

 Time will be set aside for career coffee chats and resume books of participating students will be distributed to sponsoring firms.

 - Compete in a unique investment challenge that is different than popular stock picking and pitching competitions.